Louisiana Birth Father Rights in Adoption

 Both his and the mother’s Social Security numbers

 Please know that this article does not serve as legal advice, nor does it take the place of an attorney.
-To learn more about birth father rights in adoption in Louisiana, please contact American Adoptions at 1-800-ADOPTION.
+To get more information about birth father rights in adoption in Louisiana, please contact American Adoptions at 1-800-ADOPTION.